What are learning disorders?

 When to Seek Help

 Learning, like any developmental process, rarely follows a completely smooth trajectory.
 There are often brief plateaus and even short-lived regressions along the way.
 That said, the general direction of your child's development should be onward and upward.
 Look at the warning signs and consider the totality of your child's development.
-If you notice your child consistently struggling with academic or functional skills that come easily to her or his peers, please consider speaking to your child's teacher and then to an educational psychologist or other clinician if your concerns aren't adequately addressed.
+If you notice your child consistently struggling with academic or functional skills that come easily to her or his peers, please consider speaking to your child's teacher and then to a medical or psychological professional if your concerns aren't adequately addressed.

 Dyslexia, or specific learning disorder in reading, is a learning disorder that produces unexpected underachievement in reading.
 Children with dyslexia may struggle with visual, auditory, and phonological processing, resulting in difficulty with reading and written expression.
 Dyslexia often manifests early in a child's development, as the child may acquire spoken language late and struggle with many of the language games her or his peers enjoy (rhyming, counting syllables, etc.).